 Hock sores – help your horse heal!

 Hock sores are a tricky thing to manage.
-The hock is one area of your horse that moves a lot, and when he lays down and gets up, his hocks are always on the ground.
-Ideally, you will manage your horse’s environment so these buggers never happen.
+The hock is one area of your horse that moves a lot, and when they lie down and get up, the hind legs and hocks are always on the ground creating all sorts of friction with the dirt or bedding.
+Ideally, you will manage your horse’s environment so these buggers never happen and if they do, you can help heal these types of pressure sores.
 Easier said than done, right?

 Jump to videos and shopping